Guadalupe Canyon: Habitat

-Hot springs

-There are two hot spring zones in Guadalupe Canyon, Guadalupe Canyon Hot Springs and the Guadalupe Canyon Oasis.
-Primitive rock-lined soaking pools and waterfalls are found at both areas, however the latter is more developed and features a campground with flush toilets and hot showers.
-The hot mineral springs were used by Native Americans for centuries before the arrival of early settlers and itinerant animal herders.
-Thermal springs in the American Southwest were used for thousands of years, per archaeological evidence of human use and settlement by Paleo-Indians.
-There are numerous petroglyphs and ochre-pigmented rock art throughout the canyon.

 Border barrier

-In 2020, portions of the canyon's sides were dynamited to make way for the Trump wall, prompting heavy criticism.
+In 2020, portions of the canyon's sides were dynamited to make way for construction of the Mexico–United States border wall, prompting heavy criticism.
 The 30 foot tall barrier is constructed from metal bollard strips with 4-inch-wide openings.
 The gap is not large enough for mammals and certain reptiles, such as desert tortoises to pass through.